leban-issa/waitlist/waitlist-frontend/README.md

 # Waiting List App

-A react web app for a restaurant that assists customers to sign up and join a waitlist of a restaurant and cancel their booking.
+A react web app for a restaurant using React Typescript that assists customers to sign up and join a waitlist of a restaurant and cancel their booking.
 Restaurants are also able to sign up to use this service and are able to edit customers and cancel their bookings as well.

 ## Installation and Setup Instructions